SilRodrigo/vscode-requirejs-core-component/README.md

 * Support module formats CJS, AMD, UMD and ES.
 * Support modern JavaScript (ES2021).

-This project started by enhancing the extension [RequireJS Module Support], but was rewritten to use parsing and AST traversal instead of regexp string matching, when the original approach started making further improvements difficult.
+This project started by enhancing the extension [Require Module Support], but was rewritten to use parsing and AST traversal instead of regexp string matching, when the original approach started making further improvements difficult.
 It might behave differently than the original extension, but it should follow the language more correctly.

 ## Installation